haxsaw/hikaru/docs/key-functions.rst

 :ref:`Documentation<register_version_kind_class doc>`

-Registered the class to create when Hikaru encounters the specified version and kind values.
+Registers the class to create when Hikaru encounters the specified version and kind values.
 Use of this function is part of advanced Hikaru usage, which is documented :ref:`here<Advanced Hikaru: Defining Your Own Classes>`.